 There is no rule of thumb for the "number of rows of the result set to fetch at once" parameter.
 More tends to be better, but not always.
 You may have to tune this by trial and error.

 For Oracle, DB2, and SAP/Sybase, the maxselectlistsize, maxitembuffersize and fetchatonce parameters of the string attribute of the connection tag in the configuration file may be set to control these values at run time.
-For Informix, MySQL, Firebird, and FreeTDS, the maxselectlistsize and maxitembuffersize parameters are available but the fetchatonce parameter is not.
-When routing queries or sessions, the fetchatonce parameter is available.
+For Informix, MySQL, Firebird, FreeTDS, and ODBC, the maxselectlistsize and maxitembuffersize parameters are available but the fetchatonce parameter is not.
+When routing queries or sessions, only the fetchatonce parameter is available.

 See the SQL Relay Configuration Reference for details.